sei-relativity/hw-w07d03-ruby-arrays/README.md

 Write an infinite loop that will make you add all the your friends in the students list and after each add will ask if you want to quit the loop (yes/no) if the user choose no print all the students array

 ### Answer

+input = ""
+students = []
+while input != "n" do
+  puts "Write Student name"
+  students.push(gets.chomp)
+  puts "Would you like to add a student? (y/n)" input = gets.chomp end puts students

 ```